lhr-solar/StarterProjects/Controls/README.md

 # Controls System Starter Project
 ## Summary
-The main goal of this project is to exercise the skills you may have learned through LHR Solar lessons.
+The main goal of this project is to exercise the skills you may have learned through LHR Solearns.
 This includes basic C programming, Git, and Github usage.

 ## Installation and Setup
 Please refer to the installation guide provided on the [main Controls repository](https://github.com/lhr-solar/Controls/blob/master/README.md).
 Then, clone this repository using